Join Our Course ReDesign Academy

 Show All | Hide All

+Research shows us that faculty teaching in Large Active Learning Classrooms (LALCs) — 45 students or more — have a much higher success rate when they have completed a structured program of preparation for both syllabus design and classroom management.
 Mason’s Active Learning with Technology (ALT) classroom in Exploratory Hall L102 is a signature learning space designed to promote team-focused, project-based learning in a 72-person class.
-Since this classroom not only provides multiple levels of technological enhancement but is carefully designed to support a particular kind of teaching and learning, faculty usually need significant advance preparation in course design as well as technology integration in order to be successful.
+New for Fall 2019, Buchanan Hall D023 will join the ALT classroom as a signature LALC, in preparation for the opening of 10 other LALTs in the Core Campus building in Spring 2021.
+Since these classrooms not only provides multiple levels of technological enhancement but are carefully designed to support a particular kind of teaching and learning, faculty usually need significant time for course redesign as well as preparation for technology integration in order to be successful.
 CRA leaders include ALT-experienced facilitators; our activities and discussions provide guidance (and hands-on practice) for faculty designing technology-assisted collaborative learning.

-Faculty who have completed Course ReDesign Academy with a focus on preparing for the ALT classroom can be added to an ALT-Certified Faculty list to enable them to request this room for their courses.
-Faculty who would like to be scheduled into the ALT classroom in the future can make a commitment to complete CRA the summer before they are scheduled to teach in the ALT classroom, and be provisionally added to the Certified Faculty list.
+Faculty who have completed Course ReDesign Academy with a focus on preparing for the ALT classroom or another LALC can be added to an ALT/LALC-Certified Faculty list to enable them to request these rooms for their courses.
+Faculty who would like to be scheduled into an ALT/LALC classroom in the future can make a commitment to complete CRA the summer before they are scheduled to teach there, and be added to the Certified Faculty list.
 To check on faculty certification status or to request provisional certification, contact the Stearns Center.

-Note 1: Certification enables but doesn’t guarantee access to this popular room.
+- Note 1: Certification enables but doesn’t guarantee access to these popular rooms.

-Note 2: Stearns Center has ceded control of this room to the Registrar’s office; once you are certified, please contact your local scheduler to request the room.
+- Note 2: All decisions about room assignments are made by the Registrar’s office; once you are certified, please contact your local scheduler to request the room.

 All CRA activities are designed to blend time for individual participants to plan, create, or revise their class materials with time to identify options and receive feedback from their peers and the CRA leaders.
-To review the schedule for the Summer 2017 CRA, please 18-CRA MBA Schedule Final.
+To review the schedule for the Summer 2019 CRA, please click here.

 Participants will receive funding as follows: